Terms & Conditions

 8.5 This clause 8 shall survive termination of the Contract.

 9.1 Without affecting any other right or remedy available to it, either party may terminate the Contract by giving the other party 3 months’ written notice.
+Termination will also take effect in the event of non payment of the monthly subscription that the Customer agrees to by pressing the confirm order/buy button at the end of the checkout process.

 9.2 Without affecting any other right or remedy available to it, either party may terminate the Contract with immediate effect by giving written notice to the other party if: